Cycling on the Grand Canal

 The Grand Canal Guide offers clear information about the navigation and the services located nearby.
 It is available from the

-Waterways Ireland online shop or from
+Waterways Ireland online shop.

 The Grand Canal Way